COVID-19 vaccines at VA

 Note: You don’t need to sign up to get a vaccine.

-Who will get a COVID-19 vaccine first
+Who can get a COVID-19 vaccine at VA at this time

 We’ve worked with the CDC and other federal partners to develop a phased plan.
 Our goal is to do the most good for the most people during this time.